 During this topic, you will learn about natural selection and how this causes genetic variation, including how bacteria can become resistant to certain antibiotics.
 Your teacher will explain how the increasing strains of antibiotics due to misuse have resulted in more infections that are difficult to control.
 You will thus be made aware of the wider dangers of misusing antibiotics or not completing a full course.

-In addition, this fascinating module will cover selective breeding, i.e. causing changes to genes on purpose to improve crops or livestock.
+In addition to learning in depth about that topic, this fascinating module will cover selective breeding, i.e. causing changes to genes on purpose to improve crops or livestock.
 As a direct result of human intervention, selective breeding causes new varieties of species to be born and is therefore referred to by some as artificial selection.

 With a focus on continuous and discontinuous variation, you will also find out what types of characteristics fall into which category as well as exploring the effects of gene mutation.